nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - Recursive functions build Stack memory and for larger structures can cause a _stack overflow_, whereas a while structure won't inherently have that problem.
 - While loop structure will require more on-screen code.
 In terms of interview whiteboarding, this could mean losing precious time vs recursion.

+### Sorting Challenge Question

+Of course I'm off-track, having been distracted by an interview question: "Which sorting datastructure uses no additional storage?"

+First of all, I need to continue training my mind to ask sorting-algorithm questions (to myself or otherwise) so that I can hone-in on a reasonable solution:

+- Can I name any sorting algorithms that require only O(1) additional storage?
+- Do I need to be concerned about "stable sort" or not?
+For example, if multiple sorting operations will be needed, a stable sort will be necssary to minimize processing steps.
+- Does computational complexity matter?
+In other words, in this scenario do I have infinite (or at least vast amounts) of CPU resources to work with?
+- Is there a requirement to sort a stream of data (online sorting)?

+Looking at [Big-O Algorithm Complexity Cheat Sheet](https://www.bigocheatsheet.com) here are some possible answers to the original challenge question:

+- Sorting algorithms that require O(1) storage in worst-case scenario will not use any additional storage.
+- Heapsort: A 2-step, non-stable sorting algorithm that constructs a "heap" of the input values, then extracts them _in order_.
+Sometimes used to augment Quicksort.
+Uses O(1) space.
+- Bubble Sort: Larger elements in each comparison "bubble up" to the top of the list using a moving window that compares sibling indices' values and only swaps them if idx+1 value is larger than idx.
+After each pass, decrement moving window index end since largest values collect there already sorted.
+Uses O(1) space.
+- Insertion Sort: Simple, efficient sort on small lists using in-place swapping.
+Is stable and can sort online (streamed) data.
+Start at idx 0 "left" and compare to the right.
+Swap-left until idx > 0 values are equal or less than current "right" comparison value.
+Once "left" idx reaches last IDX, the list is sorted.
+Uses O(1) space.
+- Selection Sort: Multi-pass, in-place swapping algorithm.
+Very inefficient in time (quadratic) vs. most other algorithms.
+In each pass, find the lowest value and swap it with the left-most _unsorted_ value (lowest IDX of this pass), until current item is last IDX.
+Uses O(1) space.
+- Shell Sort: Not familiar with this one at all so no additional reserach or comments will be made here at this time.

+In line with this thinking, I completed developing Heapsort in JavaScript following guidance in Rod Stephens' book _[Essential Algorithms]_, and updated my repo with [the code](https://github.com/nojronatron/heapsort-js).
+The README walks through the Heapsort algorithm.

 ## Week 23

 ### Battling JS and Browser Compatibility